dstrn-xyz/docs/other/cli.md

 ## architecture analyzer

-dframework includes a static analysis engine that builds a complete dependency graph of your application. it powers the `graph`, `lint`, `dead`, and `doctor` commands.
+dframework includes a static analysis engine that builds a complete dependency graph of your application. it powers the `graph`, `lint`, `dead`, `doctor`, and `lang:lint` commands.

 <a name="dependency-graph"></a>